-- Prevention of desiccation and carbon losses from peat used in the restoration; - Development of complete vegetation cover through emplacement of peat turves or seeding with an appropriate species; and - Fencing where required, to exclude grazing stock and to encourage vegetation establishment.
+- Prevention of desiccation and carbon losses from peat used in the restoration; and - Development of complete vegetation cover through emplacement of peat or seeding with an appropriate species; and

 4.4 Access Tracks

 In comparison to infrastructure specific to wind turbines, there is considerably more guidance available to support access track design in peatlands.
 Guidance is generally focused on floating tracks and excavated tracks and is summarised below.